About the National Assistance Card

 Also printed on the Card:

-• up to five areas of difficulty chosen by the cardholder
+• Up to five areas of difficulty chosen by the cardholder

 (for example: communication, fatigue, memory, processing information)

-• a QR Code providing access to additional written information (written or personalised video) that the cardholder has chosen to include
+• A QR Code providing access to additional written information (written or personalised video) that the cardholder has chosen to include

-• the Police Assistance Line phone number.
+• The Police Assistance Line phone number.

 A QR code is a ‘Quick Response’ code that, when scanned with a mobile phone, allows the user to quickly access information online.